AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 - **404 error page** This page helps users go back to the Home Page if anything goes wrong.

+- **Favicon** I added a union-jack favicon to relate to the content of the quiz.

 ### **Features I'd like to incorporate in the future**